 But I still thought it was a pretty good idea on big issues like EU membership.
 I voted in favour every time we had a choice.
 I’ve gone off the idea.
 Is it just because I was on the losing side?
 Or has being on the losing side woken me up to the problem with referendums?

 One problem with a referendum is it represents a single snapshot of opinion, influenced by conditions at the moment of the vote, supposedly on one issue, but influenced by many others.
-Had the UK EU referendum been held before Merkel opened the door to migrants (and not just the minority of refugees) the result could have gone the other way.
+Had the UK EU referendum been held before Merkel opened the door to migrants (and not just the minority that are refugees) the result could have gone the other way.
 Had Johnson not made such a hash of it with his Bus NHS millions the Brexit win might have been greater.
-It’s all down to the moment.
+It’s all down to the moment, the chaos of lots of voices, each making points, some of them dumb.

 Another problem is that many of us, we the voters, don’t have the technical knowledge to make the right choices.
 And here for me, like Dawkins, I don’t mind admitting this is the case, even if I do think I have a grasp of many of the issues.